carpentries/glosario/CONTRIBUTING.md

 Thank you for your interest in contributing to Glosario!
 We welcome contributions of all kinds.
-If you're here to submit a definition, either for a new term or in another language for an existing term, please take a moment to read the guidance below.
+If you are here to submit a definition, either for a new term or in another language for an existing term, please take a moment to read the guidance below.